 QTS Realty Trust

-QTS has a total of 20k interconnections.
+QTS Realty Trust has a total of 20k interconnections.
 Overall, the company states that its interconnection business is growing at 15% annually.

 SUNeVision has a total of 14k interconnections.
 Notably, all of SUNeVision’s cross connects are located in its MEGA-i data center.
-Indeed, the company states that the MEGA-i facility is the most connected telecom and internet service provider (ISP) hub in the Asia-Pacific region.
+Indeed, the company states that the MEGA-i facility is the most connected telecom and internet service provider (ISP) hub in Hong Kong.

 NEXTDC has a total of 14k interconnections.
 Overall, the company has increased its interconnections by a 22% compound annual growth rate (CAGR), over the past four years.